mariamnousseir/Data_Structure-linked-list_project/README.md

 Test for each function in the main

+# Author: Jana Gouda (ID: 900231584) did the following:

+Deletion functions for the data structure linked lists:
+- DeleteAtHead
+- DeleteAtTail
+- DeleteByValue
+- DeleteAtPosition
+- isCircular

+Tests for all functions in the main.

 # Author: Raphael demian (ID: 900231263) did the following:
 Here are the names of the functions from your code: helped in the header for the linkedlist